Using Docker as a Remote Interpreter

 As a result, in the Preferences dialog, Ruby SDK from the Docker container should appear in the list of available SDKs, marked with the 'Remote' prefix.
 Later, you have to select this new interpreter as the project interpreter, by selecting the corresponding radio-button:

-Apply changes and close the dialog.
+Click OK to apply changes and close the dialog.

 Running your application in a Docker container